And you can be on with us by calling 800-282-2882.

 Okay, we'll be back after this.

-It's published by Crown Publishers and and is it available in the bookstores, Juan?
+It's published by Crown Publishers, and is it available in the bookstores, Juan?

 I don't know about that, but I would like to get this idea out there.

-And uh you know, before we go on, we're going to talk about education a little bit, but but I wonder whether you you would agree with this following assessment.
+And, you know, before we go on, we're going to talk about education a little bit, but I wonder whether you would agree with this following assessment.

-Well, uh in you know, we if you look at uh black Americans uh and you just add up the income that black Americans earn, it would place us about the fourteenth richest nation in the face of this world.
+Well, if you look at black Americans and it just adds up the income that black Americans earn, it would place us about the 14th richest nation in the face of this world.

-And uh if you look at you know, uh uh the leader of the world's most powerful military was a black man, the uh Secretary of State uh with black men, uh some of the world's most famous personalities and the few black people are some of the world's richest people.
+And if you look at the leader of the world's most powerful military was a black man, the Secretary of State with black man, some of the world's most famous personalities, and the few black people are some of the world's richest people.

-And so the question that remains today that you're focusing on in your book is how can we extend those gains to a a group of people within the black community for whom those gains uh uh appear elusive.
+And so the question that remains today that you're focusing on in your book is how can we extend those gains to a group of people within the black community for whom those gains appear elusive.

 Exactly right.

-We're not talking about all black people, we're not talking about all anybody, we're talking about twenty-five percent that remain locked, mired, in desperate poverty, Walter Williams.
+We're talking about 25% that remain locked, mired, in desperate poverty, Walter Williams.

 Yes, yes, yes.